Explanations

 set_document_text_and_bboxes

-Collect the result of the pages OCR (OCR from task_id #1) and set text & bboxes.
+Collect the result of the pages OCR and set text & bboxes.

 categorize